Reviewed May 25, 2022

 We do not collect personally identifying information from you unless you expressly provide it to us through your use of one of the services we offer on our Internet sites or through signing up for subscriptions to our publications.
 (See also the paragraph on Information on Borrowers.)
 We do not voluntarily share personally identifying information with third-party marketers.

 When you contact our online financial consultants, we may collect different kinds of information depending on your financial situation.
 We may also collect information about you from other sources, such as your school or community group, in order to help associate you with the proper content.
 We do not voluntarily share this information with third parties.
-In order to access some of our online tools or services, such as certain areas of the myTrellis℠ portal and myWaypoint℠ portal, you must provide your Social Security number.
+In order to access some of our online tools or services, such as certain areas of the myTrellis℠ portal, you must provide your Social Security number.
 This information is used to verify loan status and for administrative purposes only.
 We do not voluntarily share this information with third parties, except as needed to administer your loan.
 For more information about the use of borrower information to administer loans, please see Information for Trellis Company Borrowers below.

 California Online Privacy Protection Act